MichaelChistyakov/MichaelChistyakov/README.md

 ### Hi there 👋

 In addition to my portfolio I also have 10+ years of experience with animations and effects.
-In the course of the years a Senior JavaScript became my genuine passion, so I'm well aware of web animations and able to create dozens of challenging technical solutions myself.
+In the course of the years JavaScript became my genuine passion, so I'm well aware of web animations and able to create dozens of challenging technical solutions myself.

 Look through my stack: